 King will receive the Gershwin Prize in Washington, DC, in spring 2013, when she will be celebrated with a series of events, including an honoree's luncheon and musical performance in the Library of Congress' Coolidge Auditorium.
 The prize "honors the lifetime achievement of artists whose work exemplifies the standard of excellence associated with towering songwriters George Gershwin and Ira Gershwin."

+" Carole King has been one of the most influential songwriters of our time," Billington said.
+"For more than five decades, she has written for and been recorded by many different types of artists for a wide range of audiences, communicating with beauty and dignity the universal human emotions of love, joy, pain and loss.
+Her body of work reflects the spirit of the Gershwin Prize with its originality, longevity and diversity of appeal."
 King said, "I was so pleased when the venerable Library of Congress began honoring writers of popular songs with the Gershwin Prize.
 I'm proud to be the fifth such honoree and the first woman among such distinguished company.
 I look forward to performing in the nation's capital."

 The Library named "Tapestry" to the National Recording Registry in 2004.
 King was the first woman to win four Grammy Awards in a single year (Best Album, Best Song, Best Record and Best Vocal Performance in 1972).
 Her 25 solo albums have garnered a total of six Gold awards, two Platinum awards, and one Diamond award.
 To date, more than 400 of her compositions during a five-decade career have been recorded by more than 1,000 artists and resulted in 100 hit singles.